E3

 How to Fix / Troubleshooting

-• Confirm symptom: During a hot program, open the door briefly after 15–20 minutes (pause cycle first).
+• Confirm symptom: During a hot program, open the door briefly after 15–20 minutes (pause the cycle first).
 If the water is cold and E3 appears, a heating fault is likely.

 • Check wiring at base: Remove the toe-kick or side panel to access the circulation pump and heater assembly.
-Inspect connectors for signs of burning, corrosion, or loose fit.
+Inspect connectors for signs of burning, corrosion, or a loose fit.
 Reseat any loose plugs.

 • Inspect NTC sensor: Locate the NTC (temperature sensor) in the sump or on the heater housing.
 Ensure its connector is firmly attached and free of moisture.

-• Control board check: If heater and NTC test OK, the heater relay on the main control module may be defective.
+• Control board check: If the heater and NTC test OK, the heater relay on the main control module may be defective.
 This typically requires board repair or replacement.

 Because the heating circuit is high-current, if you are not experienced with electrical testing, arrange service from a qualified technician.